Yahweh ben Yahweh: Leader of the Nation of Yahweh

+religion designed to subjugate Blacks; a relocation of Heaven and Hell as thisworldly realities; and a rejection of the dualist metaphysics of matter and spirit."
+He concludes that it is "a theology of vengeance" upon white America, although noting that a change began in 1985 when Mitchell wished to create a more positive image.
+He also notes that "Mitchell is probably the only [African American] religious leader to have been equally immersed in Black Christianity, Islam, and Judaism."

 Crimes and aftermath

-Although Yahweh ben Yahweh's followers remained devoted to him, he was in trouble with the law by the 1990s.
-Between 1990 and 2001, he served eleven years of an eighteen-year sentence on a Racketeer Influenced and Corrupt Organizations Act (RICO) conviction after he and several other Nation of Yahweh members were convicted of conspiracy for the role of ex-followers in more than a dozen murders.
-Robert Rozier, a former NFL player and a devotee of Mitchell, confessed to seven of these murders.
+Yahweh ben Yahweh was in trouble with the law by the 1990s, although his followers remained devoted to him.
+Between 1990 and 2001, he served eleven years of an eighteen-year sentence on a Racketeer Influenced and Corrupt Organizations Act (RICO) conviction after he and several other Nation of Yahweh members were convicted of conspiracy for their ex-followers' role in more than a dozen murders.
+Robert Rozier, a former NFL player and a devotee of Mitchell's, confessed to seven of these murders.

 Ben Yahweh faced conviction only for conspiracy to murder.
 A primary component of the prosecution's case was Rozier, who testified in return for a lighter sentence.
-Rozier later entered the Witness Protection Program, but returned to prison on a sentence of 25 years to life under California's three strikes law, following a check kiting conviction.
+Rozier later entered the Witness Protection Program, but returned to prison on a sentence of 25 years to life under California's three-strikes law, following a check-kiting conviction.
 Mitchell had the Federal Bureau of Prisons ID# 22031-034.

 Ben Yahweh was released on parole in 2001 and returned to Miami, but his activities were restricted until a few months before his death.
 He was prohibited from reconnecting with his old congregation.
 To ensure this, he was restricted from any form of speech by Internet, telephone, computer, radio or television that could place him in contact with any Nation of Yahweh members.

 Last years and death

-In 2006, as he became increasingly ill with prostate cancer, Jayne Weintraub, ben Yahweh’s attorney, petitioned the U.S. District Court for his release from parole to permit him to "die with dignity".
+In 2006, as ben Yahweh became increasingly ill with prostate cancer, Jayne Weintraub, his attorney, petitioned the U.S. District Court for his release from parole to permit him to "die with dignity".

-Mitchell died on May 7, 2007 at the age of 71.
+Mitchell died on May 7, 2007, at the age of 71.
 The location was not disclosed.
 "Yahweh will be remembered and mourned by the millions of people that he touched through prayer and teachings", his lawyers, Jayne Weintraub and Steven Potolsky, said in a joint statement.

-Television

-The story of the police investigation and prosecution of Yahweh ben Yahweh is the subject of an episode of The FBI Files titled "Temple of Fear" (Season 3, Episode 10) as well as an Investigation Discovery Channel episode of Most Infamous (Season 2, Episode1).